WHAT TO DO IN SEATTLE IN 3 DAYS – ITINERARY

 TRAVEL TIPS FOR YOUR 3 DAYS IN SEATTLE

-If you love art, music and a general funky vibe Seattle is a great spot to go to.
-There are tons to do and see in the city but everything is quite close together so you can easily make Seattle a fun 3-day trip.
+If you love art, music, and a general funky vibe, Seattle is a great spot to go to.
+There are tons to do and see in the city, but everything is relatively close together, so you can easily make Seattle a fun 3-day trip.

-If you have more time, I’d say to combine your Seattle visit with exploring more of Washington state and west coast.
-Just outside the city lies some really gorgeous natural beauty worth exploring as well.
-It’s unique place merging urban life and nature so you can have definitely the best of both worlds on your Seattle trip!
+If you have more time, I’d say to combine your Seattle visit with exploring more of Washington state and the west coast.
+Just outside the city lies some gorgeous natural beauty worth exploring as well.
+It’s a unique place merging urban life and nature, so you can definitely have the best of both worlds on your Seattle trip!

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU.
 MORE ABOUT IT HERE.

-How to Get Around in Seattle in 3 Days
+How to Get Around Seattle for 3 Days

-The easiest way to get around was via taxis and Uber although there is plenty of public transportation as well.
+The easiest way to get around was via taxis and Uber, although there is plenty of public transportation.
 There is no need for a car in the city.

-You can visit year-round but going in spring/summer months would be the best weather-wise.
+You can visit Seattle year-round, but going in the spring/summer months would be the best weather-wise.

-I would recommend staying in the downtown or Belltown areas are so you can easily walk and explore the area.
-Anywhere near the Pike Place Market is a great spot and also not too far of a walk from the Space Needle, Museum of Pop Culture and the Chihuly glass garden (all must-sees).
+I would recommend staying in the downtown or Belltown areas to walk and explore the area easily.
+Anywhere near the Pike Place Market is a great spot and not too far from a walk from the Space Needle, Museum of Pop Culture, and the Chihuly glass garden (all must-sees).

 Tips for Solo Female / Security

-The city like any other has some rougher areas, there is also a huge population of homeless which is usual in a lot of US major cities but during my visit, most appeared to be drug users or mentally disturbed individuals that would shout at us.
+The city, like any other, has some rougher areas.
+There is also a considerable population of homeless, usually in many US major cities.
+Still, during my visit, most appeared to be drug users or mentally disturbed individuals that would shout at us.

-Something to just be aware of, I recommend just continuing along your way and ignoring any such behavior.
-I personally recommend not walking around alone at night- I walked everywhere during the day with no problems but would suggest using taxi services or Uber after dark.
+Something to be aware of, I recommend just continuing along your way and ignoring any such behavior.
+I recommend not walking around alone at night.
+I walked everywhere during the day with no problems but would suggest using taxi services or Uber after dark.

 The city is pricey!
-Most cities have higher costs but I was surprised mainly at the high cost of entry for museums and art exhibits- I’m used to entry on a donation basis from many places in NYC and DC so was not expecting to drop $40 USD pp every time we went into a place so it added up quick!
+Most cities have higher costs, but I was surprised mainly at the high cost of entry for museums and art exhibits.
+I’m used to entry on a donation basis from many places in NYC, and DC, so I was not expecting to drop $30 pp every time we went into a place, so it added up quickly!

 One of my favorite stops was The Biscuit Bitch for breakfast.
 It was so good I had breakfast there twice.
 Plus, it was a lot of fun.

-There’s barely any seating so best to get it to go and it’s a hot spot so you need to get there at opening time (and there will most likely still be a line) but they move very fast and you usually you don’t wait too long.
-I got the “bitchwich” with egg and cheddar both times which was about $6 USD.
+There’s barely any seating, so it best to get it to go and it’s a hot spot, so you need to get there at opening time (and there will most likely still be a line), but they move very fast, and you usually don’t wait too long.

-Their biscuits are delicious and are served in a variety of ways- with gravy, as breakfast sandwiches, or with various toppings.
-They offer vegetarian, vegan and gluten-free options too so something for everyone plus a coffee bar.
+Their biscuits are delicious and are served in various ways- with gravy, breakfast sandwiches, or various toppings.
+They offer vegetarian, vegan, and gluten-free options, too, so something for everyone, plus a coffee bar.

-Another recommendation would be Pike Place Market- it’s an awesome spot to explore and filled with various dining options as well as fresh goods.
+Another recommendation would be Pike Place Market- it’s an awesome spot to explore and filled with various dining options and fresh goods.